- Release Date: Aug 06, 2024

 And to Joe’s Diner (http://joesdining.com/), and its splendid proprietor, Roland Richter, for his help with German stuff, and the servers for running relays with my Diet Coke.

-And Tribe’s Coffee House, (www.tribescoffeehouse.net) here in Santa Fe.
+Also Tribe’s Coffee House, (https://www.tribescoffeehouse.net/) here in Santa Fe.

-To all three institutions and their staff for putting up with my interminable presence and my habit of making faces and muttering dialogue as I write.
+To both institutions and their staff for putting up with my interminable presence and my habit of making faces and muttering dialogue as I write.

 Also, they don’t have attention-demanding cats walking on the keyboard.
 A cat sleeps more than fourteen hours a day, yet somehow manages to interrupt you continuously—feline magic.